depthfirstlearning/depthfirstlearning.com/_posts/2018-06-24-DeepStack.markdown

 <br>
 # 1 Normal Form Games & Poker
-  **Motivation**: Normal Form games are the backbone for many of the techniques that later were used in DeepStack and Libratus.
-Most of Game Theory is built on top of the understanding that this framework illuminates.
+  **Motivation**: Most of Game Theory, as well as the particular techniques used in DeepStack and Libratus, is built on top of the framework of Normal Form Games.
+(TODO: One sentence explanation of normal form games).
+  In this section, we cover the basics of Normal Form Games.
 In addition, we go over the rules of Poker and why it had proved so difficult to solve.

   **Required Reading**: